EtchedPixels/Fuzix-Compiler-Kit/README.md

 Signed comparison and sign extension are significantly slower than unsigned.
 This is an instruction set limitation.

+### 8086

+Initial code only.
+This is waiting some further work on the assembler end of the toolchain for debug.

+### DDP16

+Initial work only.
+This is primarily being used to experiment with some word machine optimisations and behaviour improvements.

 ### EE200

 Electrodata EE200 / Warrex CPU4 backend.
 Early work only with a view to